silagokth/SiLagoDoc/docs/ToolChain/Sylva/Tutorials/Tutorial_lenet5.md

 ### Main Compilation

 The input constraints will go through stages of selection and optimisations as we have binding, placing, routing, noc synthesis, and glic synthesis.
 Normally, after each step is done, we will be able to vitualise its result in ``bin\``.
 A NoC synthesis result, for exmaple, is available in ``bin\noc\layout_graph.pdf``.
-Since the example is not small, you are expecte to run this process about half an hour up to two hours, depending on your specifications.
+Since the example is not small, you are expected to run this process about half an hour up to two hours, depending on your specifications.

 After this process is done, it writes a binary file called ``db.bin`` as a result database file.